martysai/maratsaidov.github.io/_posts/2023-02-10-asian-journey-in-2022.md

 There exist travel programs for those who have obtained a BSc and wish to take a break before pursuing their MSc. <br>
 In my case, the gap year turned out to be involuntary.
 Furthermore, it extended far beyond a year.
 Nevertheless, it harmoniously aligned with the Western approach.

-I departed from Russia at the end of September and only found a new home in February - in Europe.
+I left Russia at the end of September and only found a new home in February.
 Although I have yet to tackle lengthy posts about each of the countries I had the opportunity to visit, I desire to showcase the route and document this extraordinary journey.

+{% include gallery %}

 Kazakhstan 🇰🇿 -> India 🇮🇳 -> Thailand 🇹🇭 -> Malaysia 🇲🇾 -> Thailand Again 🇹🇭 -> Vietnam 🇻🇳... and finally, Serbia 🇷🇸.